tpendragon/vlms-on-hpc/README.md

 To move you images and text off the Adroit servers, you can do the following

+### Create a HuggingFace Dataset and push to the hub
 Log in to Huggingface with your token
 ```bash
 hugginface-cli login